FelipeMarra/babel-bardo/README.md

 ### Bardo Template
 > To jump ahead to the final code of this tutorial check the [tutorial.py](https://github.com/FelipeMarra/babel-bardo/blob/main/experiments/tutorial.py) file.

 The first thing you need to notice is the [Babel Bardo Template](https://github.com/FelipeMarra/babel-bardo/blob/main/src/babel_bardo/templates.py).
 It defines the YouTube video that will be used, the folder structure, sets the configuration for Llama and the header for the logs.
-You can create your won Bardo, or use one of the existent presets.
+You can create your own Bardo, or use one of the existent presets.

 Let's suppose you chose to use Description Continuation (DC), which corresponds to the preset Bardo3.
 So we'll instantiate this template by passing the `rpg_name`, the `root_path` for the folder structure and the `video_id`.
 The video id for the first episode of COTW with link https://www.youtube.com/watch?v=tZWU5iPjQpI will be `tZWU5iPjQpI`.